pepebe/contentblocks_cookbook/README.md

 # contentblocks_cookbook
-A collections of delicious recipes for contentblocks by modmore
+A collections of delicious recipies for contentblocks by modmore